 “My name is Dr. Poornima Luthra, and I am a parent of two children who study at CIS.
 We are Singaporeans with an Indian heritage and our family moved to Copenhagen in 2015.

-As a member of the board, I look forward to being actively involved in the formation and implementation of the school’s strategic framework for the next five years helping to ensure that we are aligned with our vision and able to deliver on the needs of our school community.”
+As a member of the board, I look forward to being actively involved in the implementation of the school’s strategic framework helping to ensure that we are aligned with our vision and able to deliver on the needs of our school community.”

 Caroline is British and has been living in Denmark and a parent at CIS since 2012 with her daughter currently in Grade 7.
 She lives with her husband and family in Østerbro.

 She is a graduate of the University of Manchester Institute of Science and Technology and a Chartered Management Accountant.
 She has worked in financial control and management roles for the past 20 years in Telecoms, FMCG and Pharma.

 She was appointed a member of the Finance Committee in 2016 and has been privileged to play a small part in the evolution of the school from the old campus to the new home in Nordhavn.

 Finance, Strategic Planning

 Ruchikar Dalela heads the Denmark region for Tata Consultancy Services (TCS).
 He oversees strategic, customer, organizational and operational functions for the region.
 In the last 21 years of his career, he has occupied several leadership roles across different markets.

 Ruchikar moved to Copenhagen in 2016, and has lived previously in Helsinki, Paris, Amsterdam, Vienna, Cupertino, and Mumbai.

 As an expat parent of two young children, Ruchikar has been connected to international schools – here in Copenhagen, and previously in Helsinki and France.
 He served in the Board of Governors of the International School of Helsinki, before moving to Copenhagen.